advil64/probabilistic-sensing/readme.md

 **How could you improve Agent 8 even further?
 Be explicit as to what you could do, how, and what you would need.**

+One way we could improve Agent 8 further is by adjusting the way we plan our paths.
+Rather than planning a path towards one cell with the highest utility value, we could have our planning phase plan an optimized path to visit the 5 cells with the highest utility value.
+By planning a path to one cell at a time, we may not be able to visit the top 5 cells with the highest utility value in the most optimized path.
+For example, traversing to the second highest utility value cell then to the first may require less movements than traversing to the highest utility value cell then to the second.

+To do this, we would first need to keep track of the five cells with the highest utility values.
+This could be done by keeping a list that keeps track of these top five values as we update probabilities.
+We would then use our A* planning method to try out the different orderings of these five cells to see which sequences of paths sums up to the shortest among those orderings.
+We can then traverse the shortest path among the different orderings of these top 5 cells.
+This should lower the number of movements we make with the agent while also examining the top cells which may likely contain the target.